CopernicaMarketingSoftware/AMQP-CPP/README.md

 exchange to publish to, the routing key to use, and the actual message that you're publishing - all these parameters are standard C++ strings.

-More extended versions of the publish() method exist too, and take additional flags, arguments, and enable you to publish an entire Envelope object - which is an object that contains the message to publish plus a list of optional meta information like the content-type, content-encoding, priority, expire time and more.
+More extended versions of the publish() method exist that accept additional arguments, and that enable you to publish entire Envelope objects, which are objects that contain the message plus a list of optional meta information like the content-type, content-encoding, priority, expire time and more.
 None of these meta fields are interpreted by this library, and also the RabbitMQ ignores most of them, but the AMQP protocol defines them, and they are free for you to use.
-For an extensive list of the fields that are supported, take a look at the Envelope.h header file.
+For an extensive list of the fields that are supported, take a look at the MetaData.h header file.
 You should also check the RabbitMQ documentation to find out if a envelope header is interpreted by the RabbitMQ server (at the time of this writing, only the expire time is being used).

 The following snippet is copied from the Channel.h header file and lists all available publish() methods.
 As you can see, you can call the publish() method